-Join Anastasia McCune for an in-depth discussion in this video Overview of terminology and business considerations, part of Best Practices for Flash-based Banner Ads.
+Join Anastasia McCune for an in-depth discussion in this video Overview of terminology and business considerations, part of Flash: Best Practices for Banner Ads.

 Before getting into the nuts and bolts of creating ads, we are going to discuss some key terminology and background information about the business side of banner advertising that will help inform your development work.
 We are going to start with some key definitions.
 An advertiser is simply a company that wants to advertise.
 The advertiser is the entity who defines what goals they want an ad to achieve and the content that goes into the ad to help them achieve that goal.
 A publisher is a site that the ad will appear on.
 An example would be your local newspaper or news channel web site.

 An advertiser pays the publisher for the privilege of having their ad appear on the site.
 Conversely, the publisher works to make sure that the type of content on the site and the amount of traffic they get is of high quality and attracts an audience that would be interested in the product or service that ad is promoting.
 An ad network, as the name implies, is essentially a conglomeration of sites.
 Ad networks simply act as brokers between advertisers and publishers sites that they either own or have a relationship with.
 Some examples of big ad networks include Yahoo!, Google DoubleClick, and MSN.